 UPDATE: The Infectious Disease Emergency Leave has been further extended to September 25, 2021.
+UPDATE: The Infectious Disease Emergency Leave has been further extended to July 31, 2022.
 Stauts: in effect Information

 Pension contribution deferral and catch-up contribution extension; Employers that sponsor certain defined benefit pension plans can defer pension contributions due between October 1, 2020 and March 31, 2021.
 You must file an election and pay deferred contributions, with interest and in accordance with a schedule, by March 31, 2022.
 Pension plan sponsors have 120 days, instead of 60 days, to pay any catch-up contribution owed to a plan after a valuation report is filed on or before April 1, 2020.
 No election is needed to have the extra time.
 Status: in effect.